Fluctuation limits of the super-Brownian motion with a single point catalyst: Single point catalytic SBM

-{\textit{Proof of Theorems~\ref{t2.2}, \ref{t2.3} and~\ref{t2.4}.}} The existence and the characterizations of the Laplace transforms of the density fields $x = \{x_t(z): t>0, z\neq c\}$ and $y = \{y_t(z): t>0, z\in\mbb{R}\}$ follow from the construction (\ref{2.8}) of the catalytic SBM.
-The moment formulas can be derived from the Laplace transforms.
-The continuity properties of the fields follow from the three lemmas given below.
-The martingale problem characterization also follows from the construction (\ref{2.8}).
-We leave the details to the reader.

-Now we give three lemmas which were already used in the above proof.
+Now we give three lemmas which will be used in the proof of Theorem 2.2, 2.3 and 2.4.
 These are modifications of Lemmas~2.6.2, 3.2.1 and~3.2.2 in Dawson and Fleischmann (1994).
 The proofs are similar to theirs and are omitted here.
 Fix $f\in C_p(\mbb{R})$ and set

 where $v_\theta(t,x)=V_t(\theta f)(x)$.
 We denote by $u_\theta^{(k)}$ the $k$th derivative of $u_\theta$ with respect to $\theta$ taken at $\theta=0$.
 For $T\ge 0$ and $f\in C_p(\mbb{R})$ put

 \blemma For each $k\ge 2$ there is a constant $c_k>0$ so that the power series $\sum_{k\ge 2}c_k\theta^k$ has a positive radius of convergence and that